douglaslassance/gitalong/README.md

 -   [virtualenwrapper](https://pypi.org/project/virtualenvwrapper/) (macOS/Linux)
 -   [virtualenwrapper-win](https://pypi.org/project/virtualenvwrapper-win/) (Windows)

-Make sure your `WORKON_HOME` environment variable is set on Windows, and create a `gitarmony-python` virtual environment with `mkvirtualenv`.
+Make sure your `WORKON_HOME` environment variable is set on Windows, and create a `gitalong-python` virtual environment with `mkvirtualenv`.
 Build systems for installing requirements and running tests are on board of the SublimeText project.